Non-conforming building products

 - Continue to lead the nation regarding NCBPs through:

-- banning the use of polyethylene core aluminum composite panels (ACPs) on new Queensland Government buildings
+- banning the use of polyethylene core aluminium composite panels (ACPs) on new Queensland Government buildings

 - pushing for a national moratorium on ACPs